 Modern proof assistants come with \textit{tactic}s to facilitate proof by induction.
-Isabelle/HOL offers \induct{} and \induction{}.\footnote{These two tactics are identical to each other except for minor differences in the naming conventions for emerging sub-goals.
-Therefore, we focus on \induct{} in the following.} The bright side of \induct{} is that for most of the cases human engineers do not have to develop induction principles explicitly to apply induction.
-When using such tactics, however, engineers investigate inductive problems at hand and choose appropriate arguments to guide these tactics.
-For example, Nipkow \etal{} proved our motivating example as follows:
+For example, Isabelle/HOL offers \induct{}.
+The user-interface of \induct{} allows for an intuitive application of proof by induction.
+For example, Nipkow \etal{} \cite{isabelle} proved our motivating example as follows:

 That is to say, they firstly applied structural induction on \verb|xs| while generalizing \verb|ys|.
 Since \verb|xs| is a list of any type, this application of structural induction resulted in the following two sub-goals: